Palm1r/Palm1r/README.md

 ### 🔧 What I Do

-- Develop robust applications using C++, Qt, and QML
+- Develop robust applications using C++, Qt, and QML for more 10 years
 - Design and implement intuitive user interfaces
 - Create tools to enhance developer productivity
 - Optimize user experience in software applications